Shen-Lab/COVID-Ab-LowDataRegime/README.md

 # COVID-Ab-LowDataRegime

-This repository contains source codes and data for the preprint [Physics-driven structural docking and protein language models accelerate antibody screening and design for broad-spectrum antiviral therapy](https://www.biorxiv.org/content/10.1101/2024.03.01.582176v1)
+This repository contains source codes and data for the paper [Integrated antibody language model accelerates IgG screening and design for broad-spectrum antiviral therapy](https://doi.org/10.1016/j.isci.2025.113584)

 ## Step 1-1: Predict the structure of antibodies from the sequences.
 Then predict the docking complex using [HADDOCK](https://www.bonvinlab.org/software/haddock2.4/manual/) and our own Bayesian Active Learning ([BAL](https://github.com/Shen-Lab/BAL))
  - We calculated the ACE2 binding residues (to be protected by the antibodies), as 'ace2_binding_residue'